-Mooli ka Paratha is a quintessential Punjabi Breakfast.
-Made with Whole Wheat Flour dough that is stuffed with a spicy radish mix.
-These are best eaten piping hot with a bowl of curd and a dollop of pickle.
+Mooli Paratha is a Quintessential Punjabi or North Indian Breakfast Recipe especially savored during winter season when fresh radish is in season.
+Made with Whole Wheat Flour dough that is stuffed with a spicy radish mix, these are best eaten piping hot with a bowl of curd and a dollop of pickle.

 All parathas call for mandatory slathering of ghee on top and this paratha recipe is no exception.
 In winters, it is absolutely essential to enjoy the parathas with desi ghee.
 Not only does it elevate taste, it keeps you full and warm too.